 Business gets to profit from the sale of old assets it is called gain.

-Business purchase or sell goods at a price less than the Actual Sale price.
-The difference between the actual and new sale price is called the discount.
-These are two types shown as following: –
+when the Business has purchased or sold the goods at a price less than the actual price is known as a discount.
+In other words, The difference between the actual price and sale price is called the discount.
+These are of two types, which are explained as follows: –

 1. Trade Discount: –